-Forty-three hours, including CHEM 001, 004, 105, 114, 115, 123, 124, 132, 133, 134, 135 and six hours of electives.
-Three of the six hours of electives must be from an upper division chemistry course and the other three hours either from one other upper division chemistry course or any one of the following courses: COSC 051, 148, MATH 083, 121, 140, 164; BIOL100; any upper division PHYS course except 195, 196, 199.
+Chairperson and Professor: Wilkie Professor: Cremer, Donaldson, Haworth, Hoffman (Emeritus), Jache (Emeritus), Kincaid, Kittsley (Emeritus), McKinney, Nakamoto (Emeritus), Ryan, Schrader (Research), Steinmetz, Tran electives must be from an upper division chemistry course and the other three hours either from one other upper division chemistry course or any one of the following courses: COSC 051, 148, MATH 083, 121, 140, 164; BIOL100; any upper division PHYS course except 195, 196, 199.
 PHYS 003 and 004; MATH 080, 081 and 082 are also required for the major.
 (Students who do not select chemistry as their major upon entry to the university may substitute CHEM 023, 024, for 123, 124, respectively.)
 French, German or Russian is recommended for fulfillment of the foreign language requirement.
 Chemistry offers both American Chemical Society certified and non-certified degrees.

-Consult with the department undergraduate cur- research type instrumentation will be given. riculum chairman for the requirements of each.
+Consult with the department undergraduate curriculum chairman for the requirements of each.